gvwilson/sdxjs/layout-engine/index.md

 an e-book (which is basically the same thing), or on the printed page.
 In all three cases,
-a piece of software took some text and some layout instructions and decided where each character and image was going to go.
+a <g key="layout_engine">layout engine</g> took some text and some layout instructions and decided where to put each character and image.
-A tool that does that is called a <g key="layout_engine">layout engine</g>, and in this chapter we will build a small one based on [Matt Brubeck][brubeck-matt]'s [tutorial][browser-tutorial] to explore how browsers decide what to put where.
+We will build a small layout engine in this chapter based on [Matt Brubeck][brubeck-matt]'s [tutorial][browser-tutorial] to explore how browsers decide what to put where.

 Our inputs will be a very small subset of HTML and an equally small subset of CSS.
-To keep things simple
-we will create our own classes for these instead of using those provided by various [Node][nodejs] libraries.
+We will create our own classes to represent these instead of using those provided by various [Node][nodejs] libraries;
-To translate the combination of HTML and CSS into text on the screen, we will label each node in the DOM tree with the appropriate styles, walk that tree to figure out where each visible element belongs, and then draw the result as text on the screen.
+to translate the combination of HTML and CSS into text on the screen, we will label each node in the DOM tree with the appropriate styles, walk that tree to figure out where each visible element belongs, and then draw the result as text on the screen.